k-vinogradov/wellpaids/README.md

 * Docker
 * docker-compose

-Clone repo and run the following command:
+Clone the repository and run the following command:

     docker-compose up --abort-on-container-exit --build